nlbdev/service-stem/README.md

 2. Create a new file in the root folder for the repo called: `.env` and copy the content from `config.env.example` and fill in the required environment variables
 3. Inside the repo in GitKraken, press "Show/hide terminal"
 4. Type `npm i -g nodemon yarn`
+5. Type `yarn install`
-5. Type `yarn serve`
+6. Type `yarn serve`
-6. The service should now be running locally with the host details specified in the `.env` file - you can edit the files and it will update the service continuously.
+7. The service should now be running locally with the host details specified in the `.env` file - you can edit the files and it will update the service continuously.

 ### For live servers